-56. Functions of the Appeal Panel
+61. Functions of the Appeal Panel

-- 56.1 An Appeal Panel shall be convened to consider: - a. an appeal by a Registrant against one of the following decisions in respect of the Registrant: - (i) the imposition of an Interim Suspension Order under Part 3; - (ii) the findings or sanction order made by a Panel of the Fitness to Practise Committee under Part 4; - (iii) a decision by a Panel of the Fitness to Practise Committee to refuse the Registrant's application for restoration under Part 5. - b. an appeal by the Council against a sanction order made by a Panel of the Fitness to Practise Hearing Panel under Part 5; - 56.2 On hearing an appeal, an Appeal Panel shall determine the appeal in accordance with the Rules 59-68. - 56.3 Further in this Part, the party which brings the appeal shall be called "the Appellant" and the other or opposing party shall be called "the Respondent".
+- 61.1 An Appeal Panel shall be convened to consider: - a. an appeal by a Registrant against one of the following decisions in respect of the Registrant: - (i) the imposition of an Interim Suspension Order under Part 3; - (ii) the findings or sanction order made by the Fitness to Practise Hearing Panel under Part 4; - (iii) a decision by Fitness to Practise Panel to refuse the Registrant's application for restoration under Part 5. - b. an appeal by the Council against a sanction order made by the Fitness to Practise Hearing Panel under Part 5; - 61.2 On hearing an appeal, an Appeal Panel shall determine the appeal in accordance with the Rules 65-74. - Further in this Part, the party which brings the appeal shall be called "the Appellant" and the other or opposing party shall be called "the Respondent".

-57. Time limit and form of Appeal
+62. Time limit and form of Appeal

-- 57.1 An appeal must be made within 28 days from the day on which the original decision was made. - 57.2 An appeal must be submitted to the Appeal Panel Secretary in writing, specifying the Appellant's grounds of appeal and enclosing any supporting documents - 57.3 As soon as practicable after the appeal has been lodged, the Appeal Panel Secretary shall fix a date for the appeal hearing. - 57.4 Not less than 42 days before the date fixed for the Appeal Hearing, the Appeal Panel Secretary shall send a Notice of Appeal Hearing to the Appellant and the Respondent which shall: - a. set out the date, time and location of the hearing; - b. enclose a copy of these Rules; - c. enclose copies of the Appellant's grounds of appeal and supporting documents.
+- 62.1 An appeal must be made within 28 days from the day on which the original decision was made. - An appeal must be submitted to the Appeal Panel Secretary in writing, specifying the Appellant's grounds of appeal and enclosing any supporting documents - As soon as practicable after the appeal has been lodged, the Appeal Panel Secretary shall fix a date for the appeal hearing. - Not less than 42 days before the date fixed for the Appeal Hearing, the Appeal Panel Secretary shall send a Notice of Appeal Hearing to the Appellant and the Respondent which shall: - a. set out the date, time and location of the hearing; - b. enclose a copy of these Rules; - c. enclose copies of the Appellant's grounds of appeal and supporting documents.

-58. Service of documents
+64. Service of documents

-- 58.1 No later than 28 days before the hearing date, the Appellant shall send to the Respondent and the Appeal Panel Secretary copies of any written submissions upon which they wish to rely. - 58.2 No later than 14 days before the hearing date, the Respondent shall send to the Appellant and the Appeal Panel Secretary copies of any written submissions and documents upon which they wish to rely. - 58.3 No later than 10 days before the hearing date, the Appeal Panel Secretary shall send to the Appeal Panel which is to hear the appeal of copies of: - a. the Appellant's grounds of appeal; - b. the Notice of Appeal Hearing; - c. the order or decision appealed against; - d. the written submissions and documents submitted by both parties; and - e. a transcript of the hearing at which the decision appealed against was made.
+- No later than 28 days before the hearing date, the Appellant shall send to the Respondent and the Appeal Panel Secretary copies of any written submissions upon which they wish to rely. - No later than 14 days before the hearing date, the Respondent shall send to the Appellant and the Appeal Panel Secretary copies of any written submissions and documents upon which they wish to rely. - No later than 10 days before the hearing date, the Appeal Panel Secretary shall send to the Appeal Panel which is to hear the appeal of copies of: - a. the Appellant's grounds of appeal; - b. the Notice of Appeal Hearing; - c. the order or decision appealed against; - d. the written submissions and documents submitted by both parties; and - e. a transcript of the hearing at which the decision appealed against was made.

-59. The nature of the appeal
+65. The nature of the appeal

-- 59.1 An appeal shall be limited to a review of the decision of the original Panel and consideration of any fresh evidence. - 59.2 The Appeal Panel will allow an appeal: - a. in cases where no fresh evidence is admitted, if it is satisfied that the original Panel ought to have reached a different decision on the material before it; - b. in cases where fresh evidence is admitted, if it is satisfied that: - i. in the light of that evidence, the original Panel would have reached a different decision; - ii. notwithstanding that evidence, the original Panel ought to have reached a different decision on the material before it.
+- An appeal shall be limited to a review of the decision of the original Panel and consideration of any fresh evidence. - 65.2 The Appeal Panel will allow an appeal: - a. in cases where no fresh evidence is admitted, if it is satisfied that the original Panel ought to have reached a different decision on the material before it; - b. in cases where fresh evidence is admitted, if it is satisfied that: - i. in the light of that evidence, the original Panel would have reached a different decision; - ii. notwithstanding that evidence, the original Panel ought to have reached a different decision on the material before it.

-60. Evidence
+66. Evidence